-3.4.1 Modifying a robot during a run is prohibited; which includes remounting parts that has fallen off.

-3.4.2 All parts that the robot is losing intentionally or unintentionally are left in the arena until the run is over.
-Neither the team nor the judge are allowed to remove parts from the arena during a run or LOP.

-3.4.3 The teams are not allowed to give a robot any advance information about the field.
-The robot is supposed to recognize the field by itself.

-3.4.4 A 'visited tile' means that more than half of the robot is inside the tile when looking down from above.
+- 3.4.1 Modifying a robot during a run is prohibited; which includes remounting parts that has fallen off. - 3.4.2 All parts that the robot is losing intentionally or unintentionally will be left in the arena until the run is over.
+Neither the team nor the judge are allowed to remove parts from the arena during a run or lack of progress. - 3.4.3 Teams are not allowed to give a robot any advance information about the field.
+The robot is supposed to recognize the field by itself. - 3.4.4 A "visited tile" means that more than half of the robot is inside the tile when looking down from above.